-• By reviewing children's targets on IEPs and ensuring they are being met.

-• The child is making progress academically against national/age expected levels and the gap is narrowing - they are catching up to their peers or expected age levels.

-• Verbal feedback from the teacher, parent and pupil.
+- By reviewing children's outcomes on EHCPs and ensuring they are being met. - The child is making progress academically against national/age expected levels and the gap is narrowing they are catching up to their peers or expected age levels. - Verbal feedback from the teacher, parent and pupil.